ucldc/rikolti/adrs/asyncio.md

 Fetching can take a variable length of time, pending the size of the colllection and the speed of the institutional API.

+AWS Lambda times out after a maximum of 15 minutes.

+This timeout could occur at any arbitrary page in the fetching process.
+Pagination of the different harvest endpoints needs to be taken into account.

 Fetching should be able to fetch from a variety of different endpoints and should only do the bare minimum of data processing: getting the records all in json line formatting.

-Pagination of the different harvest endpoints needs to be taken into account.

 Needs to write vernacular metadata json line format documents into s3.

 ### Positions

-Rather than managing ec2 instances, we'd prefer a managed, serverless solution.

-Our team has existing expertise in Python development.
+Our team has experience in python development, and the asyncio python module provides the [coroutine asyncio.wait_for(_awaitable_, _timeout_, _/*_ , _loop=None_)](https://docs.python.org/3/library/asyncio-task.html#asyncio.wait_for) function.
+Using this function we can set a timeout at, say 14 minutes, leaving 1 full minute for the lambda to create a new lambda before the currently running lambda times out.

+We could also use threading to accomplish this, but the asyncio module seems to be more readable and a bit more straightforward.

+Lambda also natively supports Node.js, Java, Ruby, C#, Go, and PowerShell, but switching our language seems more of an effort than developing skill with asyncio.

 ### Argument

-AWS Lambda is a fully managed serverless service that fits our use case quite nicely and supports Python.
-Using AWS Lambda has one challenge: AWS Lambdas timeout after 15 minutes.
-We can get around this, though, by setting a timeout in our code at, say, 14 minutes, which gives us enough time to kick off a new Lambda before the first one dies.
+As above.

 ### Implications

-We need to use Python asyncio to get python timeout functionality with the [coroutine asyncio.wait_for(_awaitable_, _timeout_, _/*_ , _loop=None_)](https://docs.python.org/3/library/asyncio-task.html#asyncio.wait_for) function.
-Using asyncio, however, means the rest of the fetcher function must be written in async python.
+Using asyncio means the rest of the fetcher function must be written in async python.
+We need to use aioboto3 and aiohttp for making async API calls and async s3 calls, respectively.

 ## Related

 ### Related Decisions

-We need to use aioboto3 and aiohttp python modules for making async API calls and async s3 calls.

 Aside from pulling in the strictly vernacular metadata record (or as strictly as we can, having converted to json), we need to create an ID for each object right off the bat.
 See the ADR for [parallel data processing](/parallel-data-processing.md)